Administration#

 Attended Boot |

+The NetHSM boots up into a _Locked_ state.
 The Unlock Passphrase needs to be entered during each start, which is used to decrypt the User Data.
-For security reasons, this mode is recommended. |
+For security reasons, this mode is recommended and it’s the default mode for a freshly provisioned system. |

 Unattended Boot |

-No Unlock Passphrase is required, therefore the NetHSM can start unattended.
+The system starts unattended without the need to enter the Unlock Passphrase into an _Operational_ state.
 Use this mode if your availability requirements can not be fulfilled with Attended Boot mode. |

 The current boot mode can be retrieved as follows.